Deployment Methods

 Live Status Updates

-Direct and KRO deployments provide live status:
+Both Direct and KRO factories provide live status, with or without Alchemy integration:

-const factory = await graph.factory('direct');
+const factory = graph.factory('direct', {

 await factory.deploy(spec);